zaida-rivai/rwot11-the-hague/draft-documents/verfiable-credentials-holder-binding.md

 **Clean words an clarify termninology**
 - [ ] Rieks goes around and chops and pushes for better definition
+- [ ] Rieks to complete glossary (annex A)

 **Get a better working platform**
 - [ ] Oliver moves our document to a better place to be able to collaborate more contextual.

+**Figure updates**
+- [ ] Snorre to update https://drive.google.com/drive/folders/1L9oW1QP1fi3iOoiANoWFly0eYscrVFHN - see the notes where the picture is inserted.

 **Editor management**
 - [ ] We need someone who can summarize a bit where we are now, and clarify unclear parts so that we can discuss and find paths forward for the unclearity. --> Zaïda can do this